JonnyBanana/QuickUACk/README.md

 </BR>

-ver 1.0 uses a .exe application from the C: \ Windows \ System32 (system protected) folder,
+Ver 1.0 uses a .exe application from the C: \ Windows \ System32 (system protected) folder,
 </BR>
 to start the uac on-screen control and switch to the uac panel.
 </BR>